mqtt-tools/mqttwarn/README.md

 1. You obtain a `client_secrets.json` file from Google Developers Console.
 1. You reference that file in the `client_secrets_filename` field and restart mqttwarn.
-1. You grab an URL from the logs and visit that in your webbrowser.
+1. You grab an URL from the logs and visit that in your web browser.
 1. You copy the resulting code to `mqttwarn.ini`, field `oauth2_code` and restart mqttwarn.
 1. `gss2` stores the eventual credentials in the file you specified in